itsMe-Manar/accessibility-guide-PraxisProjekt/README.md

 The guide is structured into topic branches such as images, forms, navigation, typography, interactive components, page structure, dynamic content, and keyboard accessibility.
 It is intended as a practical reference for checking designs and implementations against WCAG 2.2.

+## Project Context

+This guide was created in the context of my Praxisprojekt and is connected to the practical work surrounding my Bachelor's thesis.

+It represents a structured attempt to translate accessibility requirements into a more approachable and decision-based reference format.
+The goal was not to reproduce WCAG 2.2 in full, but to organize selected accessibility topics into a more practical guide that can support orientation, review, and discussion.

 ## Disclaimer

 This guide is a simplified and practical introduction to accessibility and is mainly intended as an entry point into the topic.